Repo Rate & Reverse Repo: Meaning & Key Differences Explained

 ParameterRepo RateReverse Repo Rate

-Lender and BorrowerThe RBI lends the money to commercial banksThe RBI borrows money from commercial banks
+Lender and BorrowerThe RBI offers money to commercial banksThe RBI borrows money from commercial banks

 Operational MechanismBanks offer their securities as collateral to gain funds and buy them backThe RBI pledges its securities to deposit funds and get loans